ewendlick/yumemi_frontend_submission/README.md

 * Either hardcode or cache prefecture information.
 * Cache API data.
 There is no caching of data.
 Each change triggers another API call.
 * Add API error handling to Bootstrap Toasts.
+* Import only what is required from Bootstrap-Vue